 (Composer) is a composer and sound artist.
 Her work has been hailed as “ineffably moving” by Mark Swed of the LA Times, “radiant” by Alex Ross of The New Yorker, and it’s been said that her vocal writing would “make you believe that the mythical sirens really existed” (KCRW).
 Recent projects include dreams of the new world commissioned by Los Angeles Master Chorale, Petrichor commissioned by LACO, HOPSCOTCH with The Industry (dir.
 Yuval Sharon), and a sound installation for HBO.
 Upcoming projects include a sound installation for Los Angeles Philharmonic.
 She splits her time between LA and New York.
 Headshot by James Matthew Daniel

 (Music Director) “A stalwart contributor to the contemporary opera scene” (Opera Ithaca), Mila Henry has collaborated extensively with Beth Morrison Projects, HERE and PROTOTYPE.
 She has provided music direction for rock musicals, hybrid performance pieces and folk operas, and as a pianist, has performed at the Library of Congress (OPERA America), The Apollo and Dutch National Opera (Opera Philadelphia), and LA Opera (BMP).
 She can be heard on Voices of Women (Affetto Records) and Love & Trouble (Roven Records), and with the band Opera Cowgirls.
-In July 2019, she will begin her new role as Artistic Director of American Opera Projects.
+In July 2019, she began her new role as Artistic Director of American Opera Projects.

 (Music Director) Enjoying a rich and vibrant genre-crossing conducting career, Marc is the founding Music Director of The Industry.
 He conducted the Los Angeles Philharmonic New Music Group in the Industry’s new performing edition of Lou Harrison’s Young Caesar, and was Music Advisor for the LAPhil’s EUROPERAS 1&2.
 He has conducted numerous other operatic premieres and was Music Director for Hopscotch.
 As a composer, Marc has written several long form pieces based on concepts of Jewish and Buddhist meditations and has written two and a half other operas.
 He teaches at CalArts and has published a course for Coursera entitled “Approaching Music Theory.”